 2. Is slate roofing expensive?

-5. Can I walk on my slate roof?
+5. Should homeowners walk on slate roofs?